List of Dystopian Literature - Dystopian Novels

 (1948) is a dystopian novel by Aldous Huxley.
 Similarly as his previous work "Brave New World", this novel tells the tale of the pessimistic dystopian

-future, where existence of human race is threatened by constant presence of large-scale warfare and state of mutually assured destruction.
+future, where the existence of human race is threatened by the constant presence of large-scale warfare and state of mutually assured destruction.

 (1949) is a dystopian novel by George Orwell.
-It tells the story of futuristic society which is in state of permanent war.
+It tells the story of a futuristic society which is in the state of permanent war.
 Ruled by the oligarchical

 dictatorship, citizens of that world are kept put under surveillance and mind control.
-Main protagonist is member of the ruling party that slowly
+The main protagonist is member of the ruling party that slowly

 realizes that he must rebel against his masters.